gBottollier/NewTabVideo/README.md

 Follow this guide or the [Google guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)

-1. Download or clone the AnimatedNewTab extension repository from GitHub.
+1. Download or clone the NewTabVideo extension repository from GitHub.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable `Developer mode` by toggling the switch in the top right corner.
 4. Click on `Load unpacked` and select the extension directory (the folder where your extension's files, including the manifest, are located).